defagos/CoconutKit/README.markdown

 * CoconutKit containers have been rewritten from scratch and are now more powerful than ever:
 	* Support for iOS 4, 5 and 6
 	* Correct implementation of all view controller methods introduced with iOS 4 and 5
+	* Placeholder view controllers can now display several child view controllers (previously only one)
 	* Full compatibility with UIKit built-in containers
 	* New transition animations, which can now be completely customized
 	* Segue support on iOS 5 and above